 Saved Scripts

-The saved script feature can be used to store scripts in the VQL or JavaScript format.
-These scripts can be attached to the read or write functions of an access key, or the outgoing data that is sent via forwarding rule.
+You can use the Saved Script feature to store scripts in VQL format.
+You can attach these scripts to the read or write functions of an access key, or the outgoing data that the LRS sends via a forwarding rule.
 In the future, more areas of the xAPI data flow will support scripts.

 Whenever a script generates an error, the input array is passed without modification.
 This means that an error in your script will never cause data loss.
-However, if you are relying on a script to anonymize or control data access, a script error might expose data.
+However, if you rely on a script to anonymize or control data access, a script error might expose data.
 Script errors can be reviewed in the Logs section of the LRS.

 VQL Mode

 The below example filters the data.
-When statements are received, if they are any "actor.name" other than "Rob C", they will pass, either to the upstream, to the database (when attached to the write command on an access key), or the the API results (when attached to 'read');
+When statements are received, if they are any actor.name other than Rob C, they will pass, either to the upstream, to the database (when attached to the "write" command on an access key), or the API results (when attached to "read").

 You can also append additional data.
 This adds an extension to all statements.
 Note that we must manually escape this extension name